 - 2.1 The Board of Directors have appointed an Audit Committee in accordance with the requirement of the Stock Exchange of Thailand with a term of office of 3 year to perform specific duties and to propose matters for consideration or acknowledgement by the Board.
-The Audit Committee has rights and duties as set out in the Scope of Responsibilities of the Audit Committee and has qualifications according to the criteria prescribed by the SEC. - 2.2 The Board of Directors has established a Remuneration Committee.
-The entire Board of Directors, except for directors with conflicts of interest, are responsible for considering the criteria for payment and forms of remuneration of directors in order to propose opinions to the board of directors, before presenting the remuneration of the directors to the shareholders' meeting for approval. - 2.3 The Board of Directors has established a Nomination Committee.
-The entire Board of Directors, except for directors with conflicts of interest, are responsible for considering the rules and procedures for the recruitment of suitable and qualified persons in line with the Company's business strategy in order to be a director.
-Including selection of people in accordance with the specified recruitment process, propose opinions to the Board of Directors to propose to the shareholders' meeting to appoint directors.
-The process of recruiting the said person, the Company has been selected from the professional committee in the directory of the Thai Institute of Directors (IOD) and personnel in various fields, by considering qualifications and working experience.
+The Audit Committee has rights and duties as set out in the Scope of Responsibilities of the Audit Committee and has qualifications according to the criteria prescribed by the SEC. - 2.2 The Board of Directors appointed a Remuneration Committee and a Nomination Committee.
+The entire Board, except for directors with conflicts of interest, will consider the criteria for and form of remuneration to the directors and present its opinion to the Board, which the Board must propose to the Shareholders' Meeting for approval.
+The Board will also consider the criteria and process for nomination of persons with appropriate qualifications to serve as directors, as well as select persons according to the determined nomination process and present its recommendation to the Board, which will propose to the shareholders' meeting to appoint as directors.